-Georgia easily falls behind states like California, Texas, and Washington — which had a combined 12,299 participants among 1,334 combined schools during this past season — putting Georgia’s participation number around the middle of those states where girls wrestling sanctioned.
+Georgia easily falls behind states like California, Texas, and Washington — which had a combined 12,299 participants among 1,334 combined schools during this past season — putting Georgia’s participation number around the middle of those states where girls wrestling is sanctioned.

 Although many schools have yet to offer girls wrestling as its own division, many girls, like Eglian, still participate in the sport, and it’s been that way for years.
-According to the National Wrestling Coaches Association, the number of high school girl wrestlers in 2018 was up nearly 21 times from 1994, weighing in at 16,562 girl wrestlers from 804.
+According to the National Wrestling Coaches Association, the number of high school girl wrestlers in 2018 was up nearly 21 times from 1994, coming in at 16,562 girl wrestlers from 804.

-As Georgia begins to recognize more girl wrestler champions from high schools all throughout the state and more states begin to sanction girls wrestling, we can expect to see participation numbers continue to rise.
+As Georgia begins to recognize more girl wrestler champions from high schools throughout the state and as more states begin to sanction girls wrestling, we can expect to see participation numbers continue to rise.

 Making history is nothing new for women, and these girls refuse to tap out.